Skip to main content

 GPU acceleration is required only for specific use cases, typically involving customization of the ingestion flows or ingestion logic.
 For example, writing alternate ingest logic in OpenRAG that uses GPUs directly in the container, or customizing the ingestion flows to use Langflow's Docling component with GPU acceleration instead of OpenRAG's Docling Serve service.

-Exiting the TUI doesn't stop your OpenRAG services.
-Your OpenRAG services continue to run until they are stopped from within the TUI or by another process that inadvertently stops them.
+Exiting the terminal session doesn't stop your OpenRAG services.
+Your OpenRAG services continue to run until they are stopped from within the terminal session or by another process that inadvertently stops them.